cllebrun/workshop-IBM-Cloud/labs/2.3 Lab Watson - Watson Visual Recognition/README.md

 # Pre-Requisites

-+ Get an [IBM Cloud Platform account] in the US region (https://cllebrun.github.io/labs/0_Registration/), or use an existing account.
++ Get an [IBM Cloud Platform account](https://cllebrun.github.io/labs/0_Registration/) in the US region, or use an existing account.

 # Steps